polyaxon/polyaxon/site/docs/experimentation/visualizations/native.md

 ![run-dashboards-roc-curve](../../../../content/images/dashboard/runs/dashboards-roc-curve.png)

-## Multi-runs
+## Multi-run

-For multi-runs you can compare metrics and curves from several runs, as well as charts for hyperparameter values and metrics:
+For multi-run you can compare metrics and curves from several runs, as well as charts for hyperparameter values and metrics:

 ![runs-comparison-new](../../../../content/images/dashboard/comparison/charts-new.png)